-Any individuals/groups that use DOE school building space before or after school or on weekends must follow all COVID-related requirements as outlined in the NYCDOE's health and safety guidance and health and safety guidance and health and safety guidance and <a href="https://example.com/wisitor.com/w
+Any individuals/groups that use DOE school building space before or after school or on weekends must follow all COVID-related requirements as outlined in the NYCDOE's health and safety guidance and wisitor protocols.

 An extended use permit must be obtained to reserve DOE school building space for activities occurring outside normal school hours and days when schools are not in session.
 The User must complete and sign the permit when applying for the use of space.
 The request will be reviewed in accordance with this guidance and Chancellor's Regulation D-180.